Cozy Cobblestone Cap

 The pattern is free of course, although anyone who wishes to support Delaware Head Huggers with a monetary donation is welcome to do so, of course.
 Our website, www.delawareheadhuggers.org has an easy donate button and all money is used to pay for shipping costs and tags for each hat.
 I hope many of you will make one, or two or twenty and donate them to Delaware Head Huggers or your local cancer center!

-If anyone has trouble printing this pattern, you can try the copy of Scribd: Cozy Cobblestone PDF, or feel free to email me at robin@delawareheadhuggers.org and I will email you a PDF.
+If anyone has trouble printing this pattern, you can try the copy of Scribd: Cozy Cobblestone PDF.
 If you highlight the text of the pattern and then paste it in a Word document, it works.

 Size 7 knitting needles